 This may be possible.
 Applicants without basic university entrance qualifications can be admitted to the HFBK Hamburg as arts students if the selection commission is convinced that they possess outstanding artistic ability.
 If this is your situation, please apply in the normal way.

-What should I include in my application portfolio?
+What should I include in my digital application portfolio?

 Does the HFBK offer advice on portfolios?